An Ocean of Intangibility

 I do not know if my grandfather had a similar appreciation for the ocean, but he certainly had the same respect for time.
 I saw it in his eyes the day he passed away.
 Shortly after I arrived home from college during Winter Break, he complained of severe chest pains.
 In a moment of desperation, my immediate family and I carried him to the car and drove him to the hospital.
 There was no time for an ambulance.

-But I wondered how much of it had been wasted.
+I only wondered how much of it had been wasted.
 If we are entirely honest with ourselves, we must admit that despite our best efforts, a considerable portion of our lives is spent waiting.
 Waiting for someone, waiting for something, waiting for an opportunity, waiting for time.
 During those moments, even if walls do not constrain our liberty, we are still imprisoned.
 The greatest tragedy of serving time is that time never serves you.
 Finding true meaning in life is all that releases us from our cells.
 This ocean of intangibility is always flowing all around us.